‘General Hospital’ Spoilers: The Nurses Ball Begins, Laura & Curtis Find Trouble, & Tears Are Shed Over Oscar

-A new General Hospital sneak peek has been released and this one is all about the upcoming Nurses Ball.
+A new General Hospital sneak peek has been released, and this one is all about the upcoming Nurses Ball.
 The week of May 13 will have plenty of drama, chaos, and tears, but viewers will get to see this fun event kick into gear toward the end of the week as well.

 Unfortunately, much of the new teaser clip shared via Twitter shows behind-the-scenes glimpses of everybody getting ready to film.
 There is a peek at Lucy Coe in a ballgown opening the show and hints of a group of nurses preparing to perform.
 There are also shots of some of the attendees from the back as they wait for the entertainment to begin.